seggiepants/100-days-of-code/log.md

 1. [github.com](https://github.com/seggiepants/freecodecamp/tree/master/data%20visualization/heat%20map)
 2. [codepen.io](https://codepen.io/seggiepants/full/xxGJLpo)

 ### Day 75: March 20, 2020

 **Today's Progress**: Started on the Choropleth Map.
 I got the two files loading well, the drawing is all wrong.

 **Thoughts**: Some instructions on what they want for the map and such sure would have been nice.
 Data isn't much use if you don't know how to interpret it.
 Hey, I hit the 3/4th mark, huzzah.

+### Day 76: March 21, 2020

+**Today's Progress**: Thinking I should use d3.geoPath but now I get nothing drawn to the screen.
+Think I need to research this more.

+**Thoughts**: Too tired to do much

 **Links to work**:
 1. [github.com](https://github.com/seggiepants/freecodecamp/tree/master/data%20visualization/choropleth%20map)